 Families with children in trouble with the law can get advice from probation officers or youth workers.
 These government services have different names in different areas.
 You can also contact an immigrant settlement agency about these services.
-To find the immigrant settlement agency in your area, visit: www.cic.gc.ca/english/newcomers/map/services.asp
+Ask the Inter-Cultural Association of Greater Victoria or the Victoria Immigrant and Refugee Centre Society about these services.